wechatjs/mprdev/README.md

-  uin?: number // user id for display and search in Devtools service title?: string // page title for display and search in Devtools service protocol?: 'wss:' | 'ws:' // specify WebSocket protocol polling?: boolean // force fallback to HTTP polling when WebSocket is unsupported }
+  uin?: number // user id for display and search in Devtools service title?: string // page title for display and search in Devtools service protocol?: 'wss:' | 'ws:' // specify WebSocket protocol }

 export declare const version: string